Last Updated on

 Cervical cancer- the silent killer

-Female reproductive system is one of the most complicated systems of the body.
-And if any part of this system is affected, the entire system can get the negative impact.
+The female reproductive system is one of the most complicated systems of the body.
+And if any part of this system is affected, the entire system can get a negative impact.
 Cervix is the lowest part of the uterus.
 It is the connection between the uterus and the vagina.
 But, when the cervix size starts to grow on an uncontrollable rate, it indicates something is going wrong.
-If the treatment doesn’t start on a right time, then, the cancer can spread in the nearby tissues or even throughout the body.
+If the treatment doesn’t start at the right time, then, the cancer can spread in the nearby tissues or even throughout the body.